50+ valuable marketing spend statistics for 2023

 The average CPA in Google Ads across all industries is $56.11 for search and $90.80 for display network.
 (Instapage)

 55% of marketing professionals rated paid search advertising as a top priority for 2022.
 (ROI Revolution)

 Although many may associate advertising spend with traditional “blast” messaging, content marketing is on the rise–and fast.
 This marketing strategy increases ROI and efficacy of marketing spend by providing valuable, engaging, and relevant content to targeted audiences.

-70% of marketers are actively investing in content marketing and 24% plan on increasing their investment in content marketing in 2020.
+82% of marketers are actively investing in content marketing.
 (HubSpot)

 Video content in particular is one of the most popular formats for digital ad campaigns, leading to an investment in sales videos: